 DON’T CRITICIZE OTHERS!!!!

 When brainstorming with various people, it is important to consider all ideas as valuable and see them as help for further ideas.
-So don’t criticize it right away, but consider this contribution as a valuable addition, otherwise you prevent the flow of ideas before it can really begin start to flow, just because someone is inhibited or frightened to say something.
-Efficient brainstorming is just working out when everybody feels appreciated and their ideas welcomed.
+So don’t criticize it right away, but consider this contribution as a valuable addition, otherwise, you prevent the flow of ideas before it can really begin to start to flow, just because someone is inhibited or frightened to say something.
+Efficient brainstorming is just working out when everybody feels appreciated and their ideas are welcomed.

 Team for brainstorming ideas